RobertoRoos/sawIntuitiveResearchKitWiki/FAQ.md

       * 48 V for SUJ, for brakes and PWM units to lift/lower the PSM3 SUJ
    * Safety relays
  * `qladisp`: text based application used to test up to 2 QLA-FPGA boards.
 See [testing hardware with `qladisp`](/jhu-dvrk/sawIntuitiveResearchKit/wiki//Hardware#22-testing-with-qladisp)
- * `qlacloserelays`: text based application used to close safety relays for all the controllers connected through FireWire, very useful if you're not using all the controllers connected through the FireWire and e-stop chain and don't want to re-configure all your wiring.
+ * `qlacommand`: text based application used to send commands to all controllers:
+   * `qlacommand -c close-relays`: close safety relays for all the controllers connected through FireWire, very useful if you're not using all the controllers connected through the FireWire and e-stop chain and don't want to re-configure all your wiring.
+   * `qlacommand -c reboot`: reboot all controllers, useful after upgrading firmware
+   * `qlacommand -c reset-encoder-preload`: reset all encoder preloads, useful if homing has been interrupted or failed

 See JHU Mechatronics for more details: http://jhu-cisst.github.io/mechatronics regarding the QLA-FPGA (JHU public page).